Simformer Success Stories

 Throughout the two stages, the participants were able to watch live steaming of game news at end of each game turn (excluding the night time).
 They could watch «Business News» and «Breaking News», hosted by Minvydas Latauskas, Head of Product Developemnt at Simformer.
 During these live sessions he talked about the situation in the virtual world: the results and rating of virtual companies.
 The participants could also ask questions and receive answers in the chat.
 In the last online session Mr. Latauskas revealed the final results of the contest.
 The results were posted in Simformer Facebook group, where the participants were posting throughout the whole contest.

-The challenges: Apart from the challeneges that normally exist in any competition, like making right decisions within accelatrated timeframes, devising strategies to outperform competititors, the participants of Simformer Business Cup had to deal with other challeging cirtumscances as well.
+Apart from the challeneges that normally exist in any competition, like making right decisions within accelatrated timeframes, devising strategies to outperform competititors, the participants of Simformer Business Cup had to deal with other challeging cirtumscances as well.
 They had to be active and alert for 30 hours during the first stage!
 One of the participants has stated that The most difficult part was to be work ing the whole 30-hour period.
 Despite the fact that we were very tired and had very little sleep, it was a great experience and all of us became very good friends.
 The fact that we had to work within very strict timeframes was exciting: each time we had only one hour to make very important decisions.

 Naturally, not everybody had such strong endurance: only 42% virtual companies were able to complete a 30-hour period with a positive profit.
 Only the strongest ones could win in such tough conditions.